 Please choose from the following activities to support your child’s maths learning at home:

-1. Times Tables Rock Stars (www.ttrockstars.com) - a carefully sequenced programme of daily online times tables practice - additional support is available on the school website (Y1-6)
+- Times Tables Rock Stars (www.ttrockstars.com) – a carefully sequenced programme of daily online times tables practice – additional support is available on the maths section of the website

-3. Rapid Recall practice to support the timed tests completed in the classroom - additional support is available on the school website (Y1-6)
+- Rapid Recall practice to support the timed tests completed in the classroom – additional support is available on the maths section of the website

 Additionally, teachers post a weekly activity on Google Classroom for your child to complete and turn in.
 By encouraging your child to access Google Classroom regularly and submit their home learning to the teacher, you will ensure that your child can access their remote learning in the event of having to self-isolate/quarantine or a local lockdown.